michellekuruvilla/healthmedia/navigation/teamteach/binarymath.md

 - Binary is the foundation of modern technology, enabling data storage in computers and smartphones, powering internet communication, encoding information on storage devices, and driving AI decision-making through logical operations.

+## AP MC QUESTIONS:

+## 2018 MC

+Question 28:

+A text-editing application uses binary sequences to represent each of 200 different characters.
+What is the minimum number of bits needed to assign a unique bit sequence to each of the possible characters?

+- A) 4
+- B) 6
+- C) 7
+- D) 8

+**Answer:** D
+This option is correct.
+Using 8 bits will allow for up to 256 characters (2^8 = 256).

+Question 36:

+A computer program performs the operation 2 divided by 3 and represents the result as the value 0.6666666667.
+Which of the following best explains this result?

+- A) An overflow error occurred.
+- B) The precision of the result is limited due to the constraints of using a floating-point representation.
+- C) The program attempted to execute the operation with the arguments in reverse order.
+- D) The program attempted to represent a floating-point number as an integer.

+**Answer:** B
+This option is correct.
+The fixed number of bits used to represent real numbers (as floating-point numbers) limits the range of floating-point values.

+Question 42:

+Internet protocol version 4 (IPv4) represents each IP address as a 32-bit binary number.
+Internet protocol version 6 (IPv6) represents each IP address as a 128-bit binary number.
+Which of the following best describes the result of using 128-bit addresses instead of 32-bit addresses?

+- A) 4 times as many addresses are available.
+- B) 96 times as many addresses are available.
+- C) 2 to the fourth power times as many addresses are available.
+- D) 2 raised to the ninety-sixth power times as many addresses are available.

+**Answer:** D
+This option is correct.
+With 32-bit addressing, IPv4 has 2^32 possible addresses.
+With 128-bit addressing, IPv6 has 2^128 possible addresses, which is 2^96 times as many.

+Question 44:

+A computer program uses 4 bits to represent nonnegative integers.
+Which of the following statements describe a possible result when the program uses this number representation?

+I. The operation 4 plus 8 will result in an overflow error.
+II.
+The operation 7 plus 10 will result in an overflow error.
+III.
+The operation 12 plus 3 will result in an overflow error.

+- A) I only
+- B) II only
+- C) II and III only
+- D) I, II, and III

+**Answer:** D
+This option is correct.
+With 4 bits, the maximum value that can be represented is 15 (binary 1111).
+Any operation resulting in a sum greater than 15 will cause an overflow.

+## 2020 MC
 ---

 ## Conclusion